Back to Blog

 1. Hormone Replacement Therapy (BHRT)

-Hormone optimization continues to be one of the fastest-growing areas of healthcare.
-Millions of men experience symptoms of testosterone deficiency, while millions of women struggle with menopause and hormonal changes that commonly go untreated.
+Hormone optimization is one of the fastest-growing parts of healthcare.
+Many men have symptoms of low testosterone, and many women deal with menopause and other hormonal changes that often aren’t treated.

-Patients seeking hormone optimization frequently value longer appointments, personal care, and ongoing monitoring, making BHRT an excellent fit for concierge and wellness practices.
+Patients looking for hormone optimization often want longer visits, personal attention, and regular check-ins.
+This makes BHRT a great choice for concierge and wellness practices.

 Why is BHRT attractive for nurse practitioners?